Contact the GG Archives

 William T. Stead, Titanic Victim

-When the pages of this Review were closed for the press last month, it was practically certain that William T. Stead was not one of the rescued survivors of the Titanic.
-There was a bare chance that a few passengers had been picked up by sailing vessels of the fishing fleet off the banks of Newfoundland, but this faint hope was, after a few days, shown to be futile.
+When the pages of this Review were closed for the press last month, it was practically sure that William T. Stead was not one of the rescued survivors of the Titanic.
+There was a bare chance that a few passengers had been picked up by sailing vessels of the fishing fleet off the banks of Newfoundland, but this faint hope was proved futile after a few days.

 William T. Stead